Chinese farmer who praised lawyers sentenced to 18 years

 Since then, Sun has praised lawyers who help the public at a time when prominent legal figures have been imprisoned by Xi’s government.
 Sun’s lawyer in the 2003 case, Xu Zhiyong, disappeared in February 2020.
 Fellow activists say he was charged with treason.

-In the latest case, Sun and other defendants are charged with fighting with police, organizing a protest, sabotaging production, obstructing public services, illegal mining, illegally occupying farmland and illegally taking public deposits, according to a copy of the charges given out by defense lawyers.
+Sun was accused of provoking quarrels, a charge used against labor and other activists, when he was detained in August 2020.

-Sun was accused of “provoking quarrels,” a charge used against labor and other activists, when he was detained in August 2020.
+The trial officially was open to the public but only one spectator from the family of each defendant and 10 from the company were allowed due to coronavirus restrictions, defense lawyers said earlier.